TreTroha/Tretroha/README.md

-- :construction: I’m currently working on **Turning the world in React Components**
+- :construction: I’m currently working on **Turning the world into React Components**

 - :alembic: I'm currently experimenting with **Styled Components in React**